MohamadYusuf/WebRx-Site/docs/module-overview.md

 # Module Overview

-When a project grows in size it is often beneficial to break it down into smaller units which can be developed and tested in isolation.
-WebRx's contains built-in support for this
+When a project grows in size it is often beneficial to break it down into smaller units that can be developed and tested in isolation.
+WebRx's built-in solution for this are *Modules*.
-called: *Modules*.

 You can think of a module as a container for resources utilized by different parts of your project.
 There are three types of resources that can be registered with a module: